-They used to make special provisions for our small groups to take over their home with make-shift bedrooms on extra beds with a shared bathroom they converted for us with a western toilet.
-After all these years working with the Topkara’s they have now built a new guest house nearby with 5 bedrooms and private baths with hot showers.
+They used to make special provisions for our small groups to take over their home with make-shift bedrooms using extra beds with a shared bathroom they converted for us with a western toilet.
+After all these years working with the Topkara’s they have now built a new construction 3-story guest house nearby with 5 bedrooms and private baths with hot showers.

-The last time Anne and I visited we had never met Naim, Nazif or Nail as the adult head-of-household, so when our guide Alper was introducing everyone in our group and he came around to introducing Kurt and Anne Kutay as the owners of Wildland Adventures, Naim's eyebrow's arose and he exclaimed, "Ah, Patron and Patronessa!", kissing our hands and thanking us for sending such wonderful travelers to stay in their home for so many years.
+The last time Anne and I visited we had never met Naim, Nazif or Nail as the adult heads-of-household, so when our guide Alper was introducing everyone in our group and he came around to introducing Kurt and Anne Kutay as the owners of Wildland Adventures, Naim's eyebrow's arose and he exclaimed, "Ah, Patron and Patronessa!", kissing our hands and thanking us profusely for sending such wonderful travelers to stay in their home for so many years.
 And we thanked them in kind for their generous and warm Turkish hospitality to share village life with our guests.

-The next morning we walk back to the house for a delicious village breakfast including menemem (eggs cooked with a local cheddar, fresh tomato and green pepper) with assorted cheeses, olives, fresh bread, homemade jams and local honey.
-We learn how to make gozleme, a typical flat bread delicately rolled out and cooked on a convex skillet over an open fired stuffed with local white cheese that we dip in a delicious tahini-yogurt-grape molasses mix, served with Turkish tea or coffee.
+The next morning we walk back to the house for a delicious village breakfast including menemem (eggs cooked with a local cheddar, fresh tomato, and green pepper) with assorted cheeses, olives, fresh bread, homemade jams and local honey.
+We learn how to make gozleme, a typical flatbread delicately rolled out and cooked on a convex skillet over an open fired stuffed with local white cheese that we dip in a delicious tahini-yogurt-grape molasses mix, served with Turkish tea or coffee.
 Cok guzel!

 Keeping it wild,